 Who is prioritised in the application process?

-We prioritise first year students (undergraduates and postgraduates) who currently live outside a 25-mile radius of their campus.
+We prioritise first year students (undergraduates and postgraduates).
 Within this group, rooms are allocated on a first-come, first-served basis.

 We also prioritise students with disabilities or medical conditions who can provide appropriate evidence from a specialist.
 This evidence must confirm that, in the specialist's opinion, your disability/condition makes it essential for you to stay in halls.
 If you are considering submitting medical evidence in support of your application please read the Disability Assessment Guide.
 You are required to completed the medical assessment form as well as making an online application.